MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_hw_initialization_data.md

 This callback is added in Windows 8.
 Virtual miniports for previous versions of Windows should use <a href="..\storport\ns-storport-_virtual_hw_initialization_data.md">VIRTUAL_HW_INITIALIZATION_DATA</a> instead of this structure.

+#### - HwCleanupTracing

+A pointer to the virtual miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557372">HwStorCleanupTracing</a> routine.
+This callback is specific to virtual miniports and is set to <b>NULL</b> by physical miniports.

+This callback is added in Windows 8.
+Virtual miniports for previous versions of Windows should use <a href="..\storport\ns-storport-_virtual_hw_initialization_data.md">VIRTUAL_HW_INITIALIZATION_DATA</a> instead of this structure.

-#### - HwUnitControl
+#### - HwTracingEnabled

-A pointer the miniport driver's <b>HwStorUnitControl</b> routine.
-The port driver calls this routine with a control request for a storage unit device.
+A pointer to an optional <a href="..\storport\nc-storport-hw_tracing_enabled.md">HwStorTracingEnabled</a> routine that the port driver calls to notify the miniport of whether tracing is enabled or not.

 #### - FeatureSupport